Financial Requirements For Dependent Visas: A Detailed Guide

 • Additional scrutiny or audits from immigration authorities.

-General Overview of Financial Requirements
+General Overview Of Financial Requirements

 1. Why Financial Stability Is Important